dani-fmena/go.api.backend/README.md

-GO + Iris Api Backned
+GO + Iris Api Backend
 ==

 Intent to be a re-usable shell for GO + Iris backends apis projects